opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To change the canvas size:**

-    1. Select the Toonz or the standard raster level you want to modify in the xsheet.
+    1. Select the Toonz or the standard raster level you want to modify in the Xsheet/Timeline.

     2. Choose Level > Canvas Size: the Canvas Size dialog opens.